Master's Programmes at Stockholm University

 Free-standing courses in English

-There are many free-standing courses taught in English at Stockholm University, available both at advanced level (second cycle) or undergraduate level (first cycle).
-You can search directly in the University's course and programme database, or you can visit departmental websites, where courses in English are generally clearly listed.
-List of departments
+There are several free-standing courses taught in English at Stockholm University, available both at advanced level (second cycle) or undergraduate level (first cycle).
+You can search directly in the University's course and programme database, or you can visit the departmental websites, where courses in English are generally clearly listed.

 Please note: The information on this page may change.
 If you are interested in a specific programme, make sure to visit its website regularly.